 We humans have a tendency to try to reinvent the wheel unnecessarily.
 Especially when it comes to beauty products.
-We cut corners by using chemicals, overlook the negative impact of our ingredients on the health of our planet and our own health, and pay little mind to the ethics of how our products are produced.
+We cut corners by using chemicals, overlooking the negative impact of ingredients harvested and used on the health of our planet.

 When it comes to soap, organic toxic-free soap used to be hard to find.
 But today the market is brimming with ‘eco’ options, created based on capitalism’s ‘sustainable’ standards.
 Most often, even these ‘green’ options hold ingredients grown in ways which harm the biosphere, wildlife and human beings.

-But soap could be regenerative (a step beyond sustainable) if we took a minute to look at the waste we create.
-And turned our attention to its incredible inception around 2800 B.C. in Babylon (present-day Iraq), where tallow combined with scented herbs were used to create soaps which had positive impacts on this earth, rather than negative ones.
+But soap could be regenerative (a step beyond sustainable) if we took a minute to look at working with the waste we create.
+Soap’s incredible inception around 2800 B.C. in Babylon (present-day Iraq), where tallow combined with scented herbs were used to create soaps that had positive impacts on this earth, rather than negative ones.

 WHAT IS TALLOW?